YasinSuzon/Homelab/README.md

+My Current dashboard & most of the apps I'm using right now.

 ![Description of your Glance Dashboard](Glance/Glance-Dashboard.png)

-A collection of configuration files of the self-hosted apps I'm using.
+Download the files/ codes from here, edit & add your API keys.
+Enjoy.